Liet International: Language history

-A total of fifty-seven languages have been represented at the contest at least once (counting the canceled 2020 edition).
+A total of fifty-nine languages have been represented at the contest at least once (counting the canceled 2020 edition).
 West Frisian is the only language to have appeared at every contest, as well as one of only two to have been represented by two different entries at the same contest (the other being Galician, and both occurred at the 2018 contest).
 Scotland is the only region to be represented by two languages at the same contest, once again at the 2018 contest (Scottish Gaelic and Scots).
-The only non-European language to have appeared at the contest is Sranan Tongo.
-The Netherlands and the United Kingdom have participated the most, with regional entries in all 13 contests, while France and Spain have only missed one each.
+Two non-European language have appeared at the contest, being Sranan Tongo and Samaritan Hebrew.
+The Netherlands has participated the most, with regional entries in all every edition, while France, Sápmi, and Spain have only missed one each.
 Languages representing Belgium, Estonia, Hungary, Israel, Latvia, Luxembourg, Poland, Portugal, and Romania have each only appeared once.
 Russia is the country with the most regional languages featured at the contest, totaling eight.
 Although many languages featured at the contest are recognized national or regional languages within their countries, only three featured languages (Hebrew, Irish, and Luxembourgish) are considered their countries' official or co-official language.